 Single sign-on (SSO) is a centralized authentication service that enables a user to use a single set of credentials to securely log in to multiple applications and websites.
-This prevents the need for the user to log in separately into the different applications.
+This prevents the need for the user to log in separately to the different applications.
 User credentials and other identifying information are stored and managed by a centralized system called Identity Provider (IdP).
 The Identity Provider is a trusted system that provides access to other websites and applications.

 The SSO feature is available for integration with DecoNetwork on Enterprise plans via the SSO API.
 In order to implement SSO on your account, you need to add the SSO API app to your account.
 You will also need to enable the Single Sign-on feature on your website.
 Click here for instructions on how to enable the SSO feature.
 You will then need a developer to build the integration.